APFTScore.com Usage Notes - Army Physical Fitness Test (APFT) Score Calculator

 Please note that the new Army physical readiness manual, FM 7-22, has eliminated the extended scale.
 However, I have elected to continue to include this feature for the benefit of specific users that will still find it useful.
 Users should keep in mind that extended scale scoring may not be used for any official Army purposes.

-Height/weight is scored in accordance with Table 3-1 contained in AR 600-9, The Army Weight Control Program.
+Height/weight is scored in accordance with Table B-1 contained in AR 600-9, The Army Body Composition Program.

-When using the height/weight scoring portion of this calculator, the calculator will generate a warning if any soldier on the report is underweight.
-Per AR 600-9, The Army Weight Control Program, underweight soldiers must be referred for immediate medical evaluation.
+When using the height/weight scoring portion of this calculator, the calculator will generate a warning if any Soldier on the report is underweight.
+Per AR 600-9, The Army Body Composition Program, underweight Soldiers must be referred for immediate medical evaluation.
+Please note that AR 600-9 does not direct failure of weight screening or any flagging action for underweight Soldiers, only medical referral.

 No extra software is required to use APFTScore.com.
 However, with the recent improvements to this site which have added the ability to create and manipulate the DA 705 in XFDL (Lotus Forms/PureEdge) format, the following applications can enhance your experience.
 These applications are licensed by the United States Army and are available for download to Army personnel free of charge from CHESS and/or AKO.